 In an age of over-zealous litigating and general complexity, CC has for some time been a bright spot, especially for those such as individuals and small businesses without the funds or desire to hire expensive lawyers.

 For some, it has become the de facto way of sharing images and information online.
 But there are a few things to remember.

 First, not every version of the CC licence allows for commercial use.
 It’s really important to play by the rules on this.
-If you take a major source of online images, for example Flickr, as I did for the above image, a tool such this becomes invaluable.
+If you take a major source of online images, for example Flickr, as I did for the above image, a tool such this becomes invaluable (link no longer available).